tkhq/docs/docs/documentation/features/sessions.md

 #### Creating a read-write session

 Developers can leverage the [CreateReadWriteSession](https://docs.turnkey.com/api#tag/Sessions/operation/CreateReadWriteSession) activity, which requires a target embedded key and returns a credential bundle.
-This is a pattern that many core, secure flows follow, including Email Recovery, Email Auth, and OTP Auth.
+This is a pattern that many core, secure flows follow, including Email Auth, and OTP Auth.
 See [documentation](https://docs.turnkey.com/features/email-auth#mechanism-and-cryptographic-details) for more details.

 <p style={{textAlign: 'center'}}>
     <img src="/img/read_write_sessions.png" width="500" height="200"/>